alkor-one/nasagram/README.md

-# Spacestagram
+# The Martian

 ## From Mars with love!

-For this challenge I've chosen Mars Rover Photos API:
+For this project I used Mars Rover Photos API from NASA:

 https://api.nasa.gov/mars-photos/api/v1/rovers/curiosity/photos?earth_date=2015-6-3&api_key=DEMO_KEY